 Self-development teacher Jim Rohn famously stated once that “you are the average of the five people you spend the most time with.”
 Who will those five people be?
 And what will they bring to your life?

 Make an inventory of all the people and commitments in your life right now.
 Next to each, weigh up the pros and cons.
-Do they enrich your life more than impoverish it?
+Do they enrich your life or impoverish it?